Nonlinear $q$-voter model involving nonconformity on networks: Result and Discussion

-The time evolution of the fraction opinion $k$ can be analyzed from Eq.~\eqref{eq:Eq17} or Eq.~\eqref{eq:Eq18} for a large population version.
-One can see that, obtaining the exact solution of Eq.~\eqref{eq:Eq18} for $k$ in time step $t$, namely $\int \mathrm{d}k/[\varphi_{+}(k)-\varphi_{-}(k)] = \int \mathrm{d}t$, for any values of $q$-sized agent and $s$ will much need work.
-However, we can solve \eqref{eq:Eq17} numerically using for example, Runge-Kutta 4th order (R-K) \cite{pinder2018numerical} .
-The comparison of the M-C simulation (data point) to the R-K method (dashed line) for the model with independent voters for typical values of $q$ and $p < p_c$ is exhibited in Fig.~\ref{fig:tim_evol_indep}.
-One can see that the M-C result agrees very well with the R-K method.
-Based on Fig.~\ref{fig:tim_evol_indep}, for $q = 3$ and $q =5$ the fraction opinion $k$ evolves to two stable states, while for $q = 7$ and $q = 9$ the fraction opinion $k$ evolves to three stable states, indicating the model undergoes a continuous phase transition for $q = 3, 5$ and discontinuous phase transition for $q = 7, 5$ as discussed on previous section [see Fig.~\ref{fig:order_indep1} panel (a)].
-Fig.~\ref{fig:Fig4} shows the time evolution of the fraction opinion $k$ for the model with anticonformist voter.
-In this model, the fraction opinion $k$ evolves to two stable states for all $q$, indicating the model undergoes a continuous phase transition as discussed in the previous section [see Fig.~\eqref{fig:order_indep1} panel (b)].
-The case of this stability can be analyzed from the effective potential and the probability of the density function of the system, which is discussed in the section.
+The time evolution of the fraction of opinions \( k \) can be analyzed using Eq.~\eqref{eq:Eq18}.
+While obtaining an exact analytical solution of Eq.~\eqref{eq:Eq18} for \( k \) as a function of time \( t \), i.e., solving \(\int \mathrm{d}k/[\varphi_{+}(k)-\varphi_{-}(k)] = \int \mathrm{d}t\), for arbitrary values of \( q \)-sized agents and \( s \), is challenging, a numerical approach provides a more practical alternative.
+Specifically, Eq.~\eqref{eq:Eq17} can be solved numerically using efficient techniques, such as the Runge-Kutta 4th order (RK) method \cite{pinder2018numerical}.
+Figure~\ref{fig:tim_evol_indep} compares the MC simulation results (data points) with the RK method (dashed lines) for the models with independence and anticonformity, considering typical values of \( q \) and \( p < p_c \).
+The comparison reveals strong agreement between the MC simulation and the RK numerical solutions.
+For \( q = 3 \) and \( q = 5 \), the fraction of opinions \( k \) evolves to two stable states, indicating a continuous phase transition.
+Conversely, for \( q = 7 \) and \( q = 9 \), \( k \) evolves to three stable states, reflecting a discontinuous phase transition.
+These results corroborate the order parameter transitions discussed in the previous section [see Fig.~\ref{fig:order_indep1}(a)].

+The bottom panel of Fig.~\ref{fig:tim_evol_indep} illustrates the time evolution of the fraction of opinions \( k \) for the model with anticonformity.
+It is evident that \( k \) evolves to two stable states for all values of \( q \), indicating a continuous phase transition across all \( q \), as discussed in the previous section [see Fig.~\ref{fig:order_indep1}(b)].
+The stability of these states can be further analyzed using the system's effective potential and the corresponding probability density function, which will be explored in detail in the next section.